openstack/governance/reference/pti/python.rst

 Each project containing Python components must be able to do:

-- Unit tests for python (see below for version details)
+- Unit tests for Python (see below for version details)
 - Codestyle checks
 - Testing Coverage Report
 - Source Tarball Generation